carbon-language/carbon-lang/llvm/docs/GettingStarted.rst

 Getting a Modern Host C++ Toolchain
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This section mostly applies to Linux and BSDs.
+This section mostly applies to Linux and older BSDs.
 On Mac OS X, you should have a sufficiently modern Xcode, or you will likely need to upgrade until you do.
 On Windows, just use Visual Studio 2012 as the host compiler, it is explicitly supported and widely available.
+FreeBSD 10.0 and newer have a modern Clang as the system compiler.

-However, on Linux and BSDs there are some notable distributions which have extremely old versions of GCC.
+However, some Linux distributions and some other or older BSDs sometimes have extremely old versions of GCC.
 These steps attempt to help you upgrade you compiler even on such a system.
 However, if at all possible, we encourage you to use a recent version of a distribution with a modern system compiler that